-For each IED and significant device offered, the customer shall submit copies of type test and conformance to relevant standards certificates.
+For each IED offered, the customer shall submit copies of type test and evidence of conformance to relevant standards.
 The certificates shall have been issued by an independent accreditation authority, or where the issuer is an in-house laboratory, a supplementary certificate attesting to that facility's impartiality shall accompany.

-Testing shall have been conducted on a device materially equivalent to the offered products, with only minor variations in input / output configuration permitted.
 Latest firmware shall be used with similar version firmware for similar devices.